 2. Speak the Truth

 Teach your kids that they don’t have to give false compliments.
-If they don’t have a kind word to say, teach them how to control their words and don’t say anything.
-However, we should always be able to find something positive to say about anyone.
+If they don’t have a kind word to say, teach them how to control their words and not say anything.
+However, we always should be able to find something positive to say about anyone.

 3. Say the Hard Truth